SocialGouv/cdtn-admin/README.md

 - `DISABLE_COPY` is used to disable copy between two containers
 - `DISABLE_SITEMAP` is used to disable copy of the sitemap
 - `DISABLE_AGREEMENTS` is used to disable copy of the agreements
-- `GLOSSARY_PREPROD_DISABLE` is used to disable glossary to gain time.
-- `NLP_URL` could be set by `https://serving-ml-preprod.ovh.fabrique.social.gouv.fr`, by default it is `undefined`

-> **Note**: You can remove `NLP_URL` from your environment variables if you don't want to use the NLP service and gain time during the process of ingester elasticsearch.

 #### 6. Run the export elasticsearch